MoravianUniversity/cost_sharing/docs/usecases.md

 3. User authenticates with Google
 4. System receives OAuth callback with authorization code
 5. System exchanges code for user information
-6. System matches OAuth provider ID to existing user account
+6. System matches email to existing user account
 7. System generates and returns JWT token
 8. User is logged in and can access the application